takanory/slides/20190824pyconmy/PITCHME.md

 ## Goal

-* How to create SIMPLE chatbot
+* How to create SIMPLE bot
 * How to create INTERACTIVE bot
 * How to EXTEND bot using libs and APIs

 Note:
 (1m)
 * The goal of this talk.
-* You'll learn how to create simple chatbot,
+* You'll learn how to create simple bot,
 * how to create interactive bot,
 * how to extend bot using libraries and APIs through various case studies.

 ---

-## Why Slackot
+## Why Slackbot

-* Launching the Slack application at any time
+* Launching the Slack app at any time 💻 📱
 * Easy to access Slack
 * To do everything in Slack